Submitty/submitty.github.io/_docs/grader/rubric_grading/index.md

 will have a blue "Grade" button.
 Completed grading will show the cummulative score for that submission.

-Clicking on a "Grade" or cummulative score buttons brings up the multi panel TA grading interface.
+Clicking on a "Grade" or cummulative score buttons brings up the TA grading interface.

+The "View All"/"View Your Sections" button switches between viewing all students registered in the course and registration or rotating sections assigned to the grader.
+This option is not available for limited access graders.

+The "Grading Stats" button brings graders over to the grading statistics for the gradeable.
+Examples of this page are available at [Rubric Grading Statistics](/grader/rubric_grading/statistics).

 ## Customizable Grading Panels